By Dr. Lawrence Wilson

 EQUIPMENT USED FOR COFFEE ENEMAS

 “Doctors at the University of Minnesota showed that coffee administered rectally stimulates an enzyme system in the liver called glutathione S-transferase by 600%-700% above normal activity levels.
 This enzyme reacts with free radicals (which cause cell damage) in the bloodstream and makes them inert.
-These neutralized substances become dissolved in the bile, are released through the bile flow from the liver and gallbladder, and are excreted through the intestinal tract.” - Scientific Basis of Coffee Enemas, The Gerson Institute.
+These neutralized substances become dissolved in the bile, are released through the bile flow from the liver and gallbladder, and are excreted through the intestinal tract.” – The Scientific Basis of Coffee Enemas, The Gerson Institute.

 Basic equipment required for coffee enemas are either an enema bag or enema bucket.
 One could use a fleet enema bottle, but this may not hold enough coffee solution.
 One could also use a colonic irrigation machine if it is designed to administer substances other than water.
 This chapter discusses the advantages and disadvantages of each kind of enema equipment.